 Linking, traceability, and managing dependencies

-- Link work items to other work items
+Link work items to support the following goals:

-- Link work items to test cases, and test cases to other test items and test results
+- Track which work items are tested by test cases and test results

 Work items linked to work items